-Hackers are scanning the internet for weaknesses all the time, and if you don’t want your organisation to fall victim, you need to be the first to find these weak spots.
+Hackers are scanning the internet for weaknesses all the time, and if you don’t want your organization to fall victim, you need to be the first to find these weak spots.
 In other words, you have to adopt a proactive approach to managing your vulnerabilities, and a crucial first step in achieving this is performing a vulnerability assessment.

 The best way to tell the difference between these two offerings is to look at how the heavy lifting in the test is done.
 A vulnerability assessment is an automated test, meaning a tool does all of the work and generates the report at the end.
 Penetration testing, on the other hand, is a manual process relying on the knowledge and experience of a penetration tester to identify vulnerabilities within an organization’s systems.

 It’s best practice to combine automated vulnerability assessments with regular manual penetration testing for greater system protection.
 However, not every company is the same, and naturally, when it comes to security testing their needs are different.
-So if you’re just getting started and not sure whether you should perform a vulnerability assessment or a penetration test, we’ve written a helpful guide addressing this question.
+So if you’re just getting started and not sure whether you should perform a vulnerability assessment or a penetration test, we’ve written a helpful guide about security testing addressing this question.

 What is the purpose of a vulnerability assessment?